makersacademy/airport_challenge/README.md

 Planes are stored on the RUNWAY

-The runway has a default capacity of 20.

-To change the capacity use 'Airport.new(X)'.

 Methods:

-- Airport.new
+- Airport.new(capacity)
- - Generates new Airport
+ - Generates a new airport.
+ - The runway has a default capacity of 20.
+ - To set the capacity use 'Airport.new(capacity)'.

 - Airport.add_plane(plane)
  - Adds a plane to the runway, unless runway is full.
  - All planes must be on a runway before they can take off.
- - Use add_plane to  add new planes to an airport's runway.
+ - Use add_plane(plane) to add new planes to an airport's runway.
+ - A plane can be added only once: a single plane cannot be in more than one airport.

  - Airport.take_off(plane)
    - Allows plane to take off if it is on the runway and weather conditions are clear.